Calico Homes Limited (L4254) - Regulatory Judgement: 26 November 2025

 Consumer – C2 – September 2024

-The inspection identified weaknesses in the provision of an effective, efficient and timely repairs service, which Calico is taking steps to resolve.
-Due to a high volume of outstanding repairs Calico needs to demonstrate that it is able to address the backlog this has caused.
+The inspection identified weaknesses in the provision of an effective repairs service which Calico is taking steps to resolve.
+Due to a high volume of outstanding repairs, Calico is working to address the backlog this has caused.

-In relation to the Transparency, Influence and Accountability Standard, we saw evidence that Calico had identified weakness in how it handles tenant complaints and made improvements as a result.
+In relation to the Transparency, Influence and Accountability Standard, we saw evidence through the inspection that there had been weaknesses in how Calico has previously handled tenant complaints.
+However, through our engagement we gained assurance that improvements have subsequently been made.
 We observed that Calico has recently implemented a range of engagement and scrutiny arrangements which provide opportunities for tenants to share views and contribute to decision-making.
 These arrangements will need to continue to be supported so that the feedback provided can be used to inform Calico’s service standards and performance improvement processes.

-Governance – G2 – September 2024
+Governance – G2 – November 2025

 Based on the evidence gained from the inspection, there is assurance that Calico’s governance arrangements are meeting the requirements of the Governance and Financial Viability Standard.

-However, we found evidence through the inspection that improvement is needed so that Calico’s board can demonstrate that it ensures decisions are made in the best interests of the organisation and with the independence needed, particularly in being able to achieve value for money from use of charitable resources.
+We found evidence through the inspection that improvement is needed so that Calico’s board can demonstrate that it ensures decisions are made in the best interests of the organisation and with the independence needed, particularly in being able to achieve value for money from use of charitable resources.
 A greater degree of transparency and clarity is needed on interactions between Calico and other organisations in the group structure.
-This is particularly important when receiving significant services from, and disposing of charitable assets to, other organisations within the group.
+This is particularly important when receiving significant services from, and disposing of charitable assets to other organisations within the group.

-Calico’s board was not able to provide sufficient assurance that it regularly reviews whether its operating arrangements enable it to deliver against its purpose, ensuring value for money and making best use of resources.
+At the time of the inspection, Calico’s board was not able to provide sufficient assurance that it regularly reviews whether its operating arrangements enable it to deliver against its purpose, ensuring value for money and making best use of resources.
 An external review of the current structure was commissioned in late 2023 and further work is needed to consider its findings.

-We have assurance that Calico has an appropriate business planning, risk and control framework in place.
-However, we found evidence through the inspection that improvement is needed to increase the effectiveness of assurance the board receives in some areas and to strengthen its strategic oversight of risk.
+We gained assurance during the inspection that Calico has an appropriate business planning, risk and control framework in place.
+However, we found evidence that Calico’s approach to risk management needed improvement, with gaps in the board’s assurance in some areas including the quality of information held on the condition of tenants homes.

-Viability – V2 – September 2024
+Viability – V2 – November 2025

 Background to the judgement